Recommended Entry Courses

 As an entry point into this area of study, we recommend any of the following courses:

 • PSYC 101.
-Principles of Psychology [If a student has transfer credit for PSYC 101, they may elect a course for which PSYC 101 is a prerequisite, except PSYC 218 (Statistics) which is not open to first-year students.] – (offered Fall 2024)
+Principles of Psychology [If a student has transfer credit for PSYC 101, they may elect any course for which PSYC 101 is the sole prerequisite, as long as the course is open to first-year students.] – (offered Fall 2026)

 As an entry point into this area of study, we recommend any of the following courses: